Holiday Calendar

 The holiday draws its name from one of Western ethics' most familiar stories, but its date is tied to a specific failure of that principle.
 The case that prompted the observance exposed a gap between the values people claim and the actions they take, and it changed how psychologists, lawmakers, and emergency responders think about intervention.

-National Good Samaritan Day History
+Good Samaritan Day history

 The term "Good Samaritan" comes from a parable in the Gospel of Luke (~30 CE).
 In the story, a Jewish traveler is beaten and left for dead on the road from Jerusalem to Jericho.
 A priest and a Levite pass him by.
 A Samaritan, a member of a group typically hostile to Jews, stops to help, binds his wounds, and pays for his care at an inn.
 The parable became the foundational text for the Western ethical obligation to help strangers.